 Marshal Stokes was assassinated while standing on the Northeastern corner of his front porch in 1920.
 The assassin was never caught.
-It was always thought to have been one of the hanging victim’s brothers seeking revenge on the Marshal
+It was always thought to have been one of the hanging victim’s brothers seeking revenge on the Marshal.

 In 1922, the County paid back taxes on the house and turned it into a house for the mentally ill.
-They named it The Asylum.
+They named it, The Asylum.
 The house was used as an Asylum until it was shut down by the state after one of the orderlies went crazy and killed five of the patients.
 He did this on Friday, the 13th day of October in 1944.
 Some blamed it on the full moon.

 The orderly was Frank Smith he murdered the (2) men and (3) women in various ways.
 Using whatever means he had.
 He stabbed some.
 He doused one with paint thinner and set him on fire.
-He used the states low voltage electric chair which was used back then for what they called shock treatment.
+He used the states low voltage electric chair which was used back then for what they called "shock treatment".
 Frank reaped havoc on the helpless mentally disturbed patients and he was never found.

 We have pretty much left the place as it was back then.
-It has been closed for over 32 years but, now in 2013 we are going to open it up to the public.
+It has been closed for over 32 years, but now in 2013 we are going to open it up to the public.
 As we feel it is truly haunted.

-If you are expecting to be so scared you pee your paints this may not be the place for you.
 If you want to see where some of Kentucky’s most gruesome history was made you might enjoy the tour.
 (You morbid person you)